 New dozer from Komatsu options distinctive slant-nosed design for enhanced operator visibilityadmin

-Pushing with 237 horsepower, the Komatsu‘s largest HST dozer and helps operators keep floor pace whereas working underneath heavy hundreds in H mode.
-Its distinctive slant nostril design gives enhanced visibility to the reducing edges and wonderful stability and maneuverability./ is
+Pushing with 237 horsepower, the D71EX-24/PX-24 is Komatsu‘s largest HST dozer and helps operators keep floor pace whereas working underneath heavy hundreds in H mode.
+Its distinctive slant nostril design gives enhanced visibility to the reducing edges and wonderful stability and maneuverability.

 Efficient at grading, pushing, side-cutting and work on smooth floor, the machine provides operators the flexibleness to maneuver from manufacturing to ending with a single machine.